artyoma02/TINATI/README.md

 # TINATI
 A TINA-TI simulation project.
-It includes the task description, circuit diagrams, and the report for the project.
+It includes the task description, simulation file, circuit diagrams, and the report for the project.